 Cardiovascular disease continues to be the leading cause of death worldwide.
 However, getting a good dose of oxytocin following some cardio can do wonders for your heart health.

-For example, a study published in the Biological Psychology journal found that frequent hugs from partners helped to lower blood pressure.
+For example, a study published in the Biological Psychology journal found that frequent hugs from partners helped lower blood pressure.
 Specifically, 59 premenopausal women had their blood pressure checked before and after being hugged by their partners.
 The results not only noted a reduction in their blood pressure but also noted that their levels of oxytocin also increased.

 Moreover, research published in the Behavioral Medicine journal decided to focus on the blood pressure and heart rate of 100 adults.
 The study split the adults into two groups.
-One group having their partners seated next to them, whilst holding hands.
+One group had their partners seated next to them, whilst holding hands.
 They were also asked to watch a brief clip of a romantic movie.
 They then hugged their partners for twenty seconds.
-The other group, on the other, was instructed to avoid any physical interaction with their partners.
+The other group, on the other hand, was instructed to avoid any physical interaction with their partners.
 They sat alone, and they did not get to watch any video.

 Following this activity, each group had their heart rates monitored.
 They were also asked to talk about a stressful event or situation.
 The results revealed that the group that had held hands experienced lower blood pressure and heart rate.
 What’s more, the second group experienced a drastic rise in their blood pressure.